What Is Digital Marketing?

 Clearly, marketing has evolved significantly over the last twenty years as more and more companies and individuals use the Internet to research companies and products.
 Companies reach out to current and potential customers online and, increasingly, even complete their purchases without ever talking to a company representative.
-Additionally, there is an increasing amount of collectable data to track client activities and demographics.
+Additionally, there is an increasing amount of collectible data to track client activities and demographics.

 Consulting and Agencies – There are now Digital Marketing Agencies that specialize in helping companies adjust their marketing strategies to accommodate this changing, increasingly tech-focused environment or meet their digital marketing needs when the skills of their employees have not yet evolved to the changing environment.
-For example they may provide: app development, website design, content creation, lead generation, social media management, email marketing and pay-per-click advertising advice.
+For example, they may provide app development, website design, content creation, lead generation, social media management, email marketing and pay-per-click advertising advice.

 However, you could argue that Digital Marketing is just a collection of new tools that should be used just like any other marketing tactic, thoughtfully and as part of an overall strategy.
 In Mark Ritson’s Marketing Week article “The Death of Digital is Upon Us,” he states that Digital Marketing as a term should be obsolete.
 He quotes Diageo’s CEO Ivan Menezes in analyzing his company’s success: “It is not about doing Digital Marketing, it is about marketing effectively in a digital world.”

 How Does Digital Marketing Come Into Play With Trade Shows and Events?